fvalzano/PostDoc_PMC/pipelines/pipelines_from_PMC/bulkRNA_quantification/Using_pipelines_from_PMC.md

     bash Fasta_inputs_generation_multi_lanes.sh

 for sample C only.
-This will output a .fasta file in the right format Then, manually adjust the entries in the multiple lanes script and run it as many times as the samples on multiple lanes.
+This will output a .fasta file in the right format.
+Remember to manually adjust the entries in the Fasta_inputs_generation_multi_lanes.sh script and run it specifying the samples on multiple lanes.

 After that, it is time to retrieve the barcode information, for this, run the following script: